-The College of Architecture and Urban Studies is comprised of four schools.
+The College of Architecture, Arts and Design is comprised of four schools.
 The School of Architecture + Design includes accredited undergraduate and graduate programs in architecture, landscape architecture, industrial design, and interior design.
 The School of Public and International Affairs includes undergraduate programs in smart and sustainable cities, and environmental policy and planning; graduate programs in public administration, public and international affairs and urban and regional planning; and doctoral programs in public administration and governance and globalization.
 The Myers-Lawson School of Construction, the first of its kind in the nation, brings together the Department of Building Construction in the College of Architecture and Urban Studies, and the Vecellio Construction Engineering and Management Program in the Via Department of Civil and Environmental Engineering, which includes graduate and undergraduate programs in building construction and in construction engineering and management.
 The college is also one of six colleges offering a program in Real Estate, an innovative interdisciplinary undergraduate degree program combining theory and industry practice.
 The School of Visual Arts offers undergraduate programs in art history, creative technologies, studio art, and visual communication design as well as a Master's of Fine Arts in creative technologies and a Master's in Material Culture and Public Humanities, jointly with the College of Liberal Arts and Human Sciences.

 These programs share a common purpose—to understand and mold the built environment through acts of creation, design, construction, and analysis.
 These forces give meaning to the built environments that shape our lives.